v12technology/fluxtion/docs/index.md

 ---

 Fluxtion is a code generation utility that simplifies building event driven applications.
-Generated code binds event streams to application functionality, increasing developer productivity by automating mechanical tasks.
+Generated code binds event streams to application functions, increasing developer productivity by automating creation of dispatch logic.
 Application code is free from vendor lock-in, deployable anywhere and simple to test.

 <div class="grid">
 <div class="col-1-2">